 Why do EEA citizens need to apply?

 The UK is leaving the EU which means that free movement will come to an end.
-This means that EEA citizens resident in the UK, and their family members, need to obtain a status in order to evidence their right to work, study, housing and benefits in the UK after 30 June 2021 (or after 31 December 2020 if there is a no deal exit).
+This means that EEA citizens resident in the UK, and their family members, need to obtain a status in order to evidence their right to work, study, housing and benefits in the UK.

 An EEA citizen with permanent residence status who wishes to continue living in the UK after then will either need to apply to the Scheme or, if they prefer and are eligible, apply for British citizenship.
 This is because permanent residence is a status acquired under EU law whereas the Scheme secures their status under UK law.